 Dress Pants, Button-Down Shirt & Blazer

-A blazer is acceptable in most funeral situations.
+A blazer and a black button-down shirt are acceptable in most funeral situations.
 Remember to keep it simple and a dark or neutral shade.

 As with a sweater, be sure it is free from any designs or loud patterns.
 The buttons on your blazer should be unnoticeable; no bright, gold buttons.